Skip to main content

 Patient stories

-When I was 20 years old, I found out that I was carrying the hepatitis C virus.
-At that time the doctor told me that we would first wait and see whether it healed on its own.
-I stayed healthy for many years.
+When I was 20 years old, I found out I was carrying the hepatitis C virus.
+At the time, the doctor told me we would wait and see if it cleared up on its own.
+I remained healthy for many years.

-Until the virus started attacking and damaging my liver in 2013.
+Until 2013, when the virus began attacking and damaging my liver.
 A four-year battle ensued.
-The first drug treatment did not have the desired effect.
-Fortunately, the second therapy worked and after a while the virus was no longer detectable in my body.
-However, I had side effects throughout the therapy - including nausea and loss of appetite.
-On the other hand, I consumed cannabis regularly, which helped a lot.
+The first course of medication was unsuccessful.
+Fortunately, the second therapy worked, and after some time, the virus was no longer detectable in my body.
+However, I experienced side effects throughout the entire treatment – including nausea and loss of appetite.
+To combat these, I regularly consumed cannabis, which helped a great deal.

-Shortly after the hepatitis C virus was no longer detectable in my body and I had seemingly won the battle, a malignant tumor was discovered in my liver.
+Shortly after the hepatitis C virus was no longer detectable in my body and I seemed to have won the battle, a malignant tumor was discovered in my liver.
 Because the organ had already been attacked by the hepatitis virus, the doctors saw a liver transplant as my only chance of survival.
-After intensive medical examinations at the University Hospital Zurich, I was added to the transplant list.
-A difficult time followed for me, which was characterized by a rollercoaster of emotions.
+After intensive medical examinations at the University Hospital Zurich, I was placed on the transplant list.
+A difficult time followed for me, marked by a rollercoaster of emotions.

 Anxious months of waiting

-Because I wasn't sure whether a suitable donor organ would ever be found for me and there was no other medical option, I tried to treat the tumor with cannabis.
-But my liver was already so badly affected that it could no longer tolerate THC full plant extracts.
-So I stopped the attempt again.
-It would have been very important for me at the time that a doctor would have given me competent advice and support in this self-therapy.
-But unfortunately there are still no appropriately trained medical professionals in Switzerland.
+Because I wasn't sure if a suitable donor organ would ever be found for me, and there was no other medical option, I tried treating the tumor with cannabis.
+However, my liver was already so severely damaged that it could no longer tolerate full-plant THC extracts.
+So I had to abandon the attempt.
+At the time, it would have been very important for me to have competent advice and support from a doctor during this self-treatment.
+Unfortunately, there are still no appropriately trained physicians in Switzerland.

 In 2019, my health deteriorated.
-I had fluid retention in my stomach, lungs and legs.
-I once had to go to the hospital because of it - around 5 liters of water were removed from my body.
-My gallbladder also had to be removed.
-My digestive tract also no longer worked properly and I was able to tolerate fewer and fewer foods.
-Meanwhile, other small tumors had formed in my liver.
+I had fluid retention in my abdomen, lungs, and legs.
+I had to be hospitalized once because of this, during which about 5 liters of fluid were drained from my body.
+I also had to have my gallbladder removed.
+My digestive system was no longer functioning properly, and I was increasingly unable to tolerate certain foods.
+Meanwhile, more small tumors had formed in my liver.
 Fortunately, they were successfully destroyed through minimally invasive procedures.
-Nevertheless, my health was reassessed and I moved further up the organ transplant list.
-As was the case during the hepatitis C therapy, cannabis consumption also helped me greatly in this phase of my illness: Cannabis took away my fears, made me more mentally stable and also regulated my appetite.
+Nevertheless, my health was reassessed, and I moved further up the organ transplant waiting list.
+As during my hepatitis C treatment, cannabis use was very helpful during this phase of my illness: it reduced my anxiety, made me more psychologically stable, and also regulated my appetite.

 On February 28, 2020, a suitable donor organ was finally found for me.
 The six-hour operation was successful.
-After just three days I was able to leave the intensive care unit and move to the normal ward.
-But I had severe pain that even high doses of painkillers weren't effective enough.
-I wasn't feeling well mentally either - partly because of the beginning discussion about Covid-19.
-During this time I persuaded the doctors to allow me to take CBD drops, which they did after some back and forth.
-And I asked a colleague to bring me THC-containing grass to the hospital: I smoked it on the hospital roof from the third day after the operation.
-With positive consequences: The pain largely disappeared, the psychological stress subsided and I was able to reduce the painkillers more quickly than usual.
-I was allowed to leave the hospital on March 16, 2020.
-The first few weeks at home were difficult because I now belonged to a high-risk group and therefore had to limit contact with other people to a minimum.
-Within a short time, I was able to reduce the immunosuppressants that were supposed to prevent my immune system from rejecting my “new” liver by three quarters - which I attribute to taking CBD oil and CBD grass
+After just three days, I was able to leave the intensive care unit and move to a regular ward.
+However, I was in severe pain, which even high doses of painkillers couldn't alleviate sufficiently.
+My mental health was also poor—partly due to the emerging discussions surrounding Covid-19.
+During this time, I persuaded the doctors to allow me to take CBD drops, which they eventually agreed to after some back and forth.
+I also asked a colleague to bring me some cannabis containing THC to the hospital: I smoked it on the hospital roof starting on the third day after the operation.
+This had positive effects: The pain largely disappeared, the psychological stress subsided, and I was able to reduce my pain medication more quickly than usual.
+On March 16, 2020, I was discharged from the hospital.
+The first few weeks at home were difficult, as I now belonged to a high-risk group and therefore had to minimize contact with other people.
+Within a short time, I was able to reduce the immunosuppressants, which were supposed to prevent my immune system from rejecting my "new" liver, by three-quarters – which I attribute to taking CBD oil and CBD flower

 My wishes

-Thanks to my donor liver, I feel almost as physically fit as I did before the outbreak of the hepatitis C virus.
-I can eat a normal, balanced diet again and do regular physical activity again.
-Since the transplant, I have also been attending the Medcan patient meetings more often and would like to get more involved in the Association as far as I can.
+Thanks to my donor liver, I feel almost as physically fit as I did before the hepatitis C virus outbreak.
+I can eat a normal, balanced diet again and exercise regularly.
+Since the transplant, I've also been attending Medcan patient meetings more often and would like to become more involved in the Association as much as I can.

-As far as cannabis legislation is concerned, I have a suggestion: I would legalize home cultivation for people like me.
-And I would be in favor of setting up cannabis social clubs that would have the task of offering, on the one hand, many varieties of cannabis, but also a lot of knowledge about how they work.
-Of course, a club like this would also need a mass spectrometer in order to be able to determine the varieties and offer “clean” medicine.
-My hope is that one day the expertise of these clubs will have increased to the point where they could provide advice to medical professionals.
+Regarding cannabis legislation, I have a suggestion: I would legalize home cultivation for people like myself.
+And I would support the establishment of cannabis social clubs, tasked with offering not only a wide variety of cannabis strains but also extensive knowledge about their effects.
+Of course, such a club would also need a mass spectrometer to identify the strains and offer "clean" medicine.
+My hope is that one day the expertise of these clubs will have grown to such an extent that they could advise medical professionals.